telerik/fiddler-everywhere-docs/modify-and-filter-traffic/organizing-rules.md

 ---
-title: Rules Queue
+title: Organizing Rules
-description: "Use the Rules tab to create, store and group multiple rules."
+description: "Use the Rules queue to create, store, group, and prioritize the execution of multiple rules."
 slug: rulesbuilder-get-started
 publish: true
 position: 20
 ---

-## Organizing Rules in the Queue
+# Organizing Rules

 All created rules in the **Rules** tab are organized in the **Rules Queue** - a visual tree that lists all active rules & groups in a priority queue.
 Each active rule or group has higher execution priority than other rules & groups placed lower in the queue.
-The **Rules Queue** allows you to enable, disable, promote, denote, edit, export, import, share, and immediately execute the listed rules.
+The **Rules Queue** allows you to enable, turn on off, promote, denote, edit, export, import, share, and immediately execute the listed rules.

+## Using the Rules Queue

 To use a rule (or a group of rules) from the **Rules Queue**, take into consideration the following tips: